ajay-dhangar/algo/docs/languages/python/py-5.md

 sidebar_label: Sets in Python
 ---

-Hey everyone!
-Today, we're going to explore the usage of sets in Python.
-Whether you're new to Python or looking to refresh your knowledge, this guide will help you understand the essential features and operations of sets in Python.
-Let's dive right in!
+Hey there!
+In this guide, we'll explore sets in Python.
+Sets are unordered collections of unique elements that allow you to perform various operations like union, intersection, and difference.
+Let's dive in!

 # Python Sets